Awesome velvet paintings at Find thrift store (click to enlarge).

 “And now the series of shots is narrowing down in scope to the little world of our story, the WEST SIDE of the city.
 The CAMERA has arrived over a PLAYGROUND surrounded by tenements, and slowly begins to ZOOM DOWN towards that playground.”

-Except that that playground is in Spanish Harlem on the East Side, because there wasn’t one where they were shooting on the West Side (most of the exteriors in the Prologue and the Jet Song were shot around West 61st Street in a “blighted” neighborhood that was being demolished to make way for Lincoln Center and Fordham University).
+Except that that playground is in Spanish Harlem on the East Side, because there wasn’t one where they were shooting on the West Side (most of the exteriors in the Prologue and the Jet Song were shot at 68th Street between Amsterdam Avenue and West End Avenue in a “blighted” neighborhood that was being demolished near the present day site of Lincoln Center and Fordham University).
 It looks like the playground (behind what is now the Bilingual and Bicultural School) has been greatly expanded to the east (right) – in 1960 it was only about 8 car-lengths wide.
 Some of the apartment buildings across the street are the same today but there’s a strip of townhouses that are are new.
 The school itself was built in 1964, so it’s not the same building that Robert Wise mounted his camera on to shoot this high angle view before zooming in on the Jets, huddled by the fence, snapping their fingers and spoiling for a rumble.

 Here’s the first part of the Prologue courtesy of YouTube: